fraenkel-lab/OmicsIntegrator/README.md

   --utilpath=ADDPATH    Destination of chipsequtil library, Default=../src
 ```

+Unlike Forest, the Garnet configuration file is a positional argument and must not
+be preceded with `--conf=`.
 The configuration file should take the following format:

 ### garnet input